sdshayward/AdversarialSDN-Hydra/README.md

 pip install -U scikit-learn
 ```

-Install the [Argus](https://qosient.com/argus/downloads.shtml) server and clients
+Install the [Argus](https://qosient.com/argus/downloads.shtml) server and clients.
-That is, download the latest server tar.gz and latest clients tar.gz
+That is, download the latest server tar.gz and latest clients tar.gz,
 Extract them, and within each extracted directory perform:
 ```
 ./configure